-Because I’m geeky but demanding about design, my attention has been drawn to products that look great but also offer improvements, updates or upgrades over what many of us use at home now.
-In the past I’ve written about Kohler’s motion sensor faucet, Qooker’s Instant Hot Water tap, Dacor’s Discover Android Oven, and Robern’s lighted bathroom vanities.
-And my post on Making Sense of LED Lighting explored getting greener at a moment when emerging technology in the lighting industry makes that task complicated and uneconomical even for the most well-intentioned consumer.
-But in the mix of deals this week (everything is at amazon.com where I can pay with points!)
-I was able to find four high-tech items things that would definitely improve the state of my home – and perhaps yours.
+Because I’m geeky but demanding about design, my attention has been drawn to high tech home products that look great but also offer improvements, updates or upgrades over what many of us use now.
+In the past I’ve written about No Touch Kitchen Sensor Faucets, Quooker’s Instant Hot Water tap, Dacor’s Discover Android Oven, and Robern’s lighted bathroom vanity drawers.
+And my post on Making Sense of LED Light Bulbs explored emerging technology in the lighting industry.
+But in the mix of holiday season deals (everything is at amazon.com where I can pay with points!)
+I was able to find four high tech home products that would definitely improve my electronic world – and perhaps yours.

 Leviton’s T5630 Combination USB Charger and Wall Receptacle – Compatible with Apple products, other smart phones, cameras and an assortment of electronic devices, this combination USB and standard electrical outlet addresses the “charging station” mess by providing two USB ports in the top and a conventional outlet below.
 As the photo shows, the left USB port can be used for charging phones and the high speed port on the right handles tablets.